 As usual, there are 1-2 main keywords with a larger search volume, along with a few other longer tail, lower search volume keywords.

 - Keyword 1 – 22k Exact UK – KC 30

 - Keyword 2 – 6.6k Exact UK – KC 27

 - Keyword 3 – 3.6k Exact UK – KC 27

 - Keyword 4 – 1.6k Exact UK – KC 20

 These keywords form the core of site and are the ones that I will ultimately want to rank for.
-You need to bare in mind however, that rarely do these keywords bring in the most amount of traffic.
-It is common for my niche sites to bring in over 85-90% of its traffic via long tail phrases (I use LongTailPro to find these).
+You need to keep in mind however, that rarely do these keywords bring in the most amount of traffic.
+It is common for my niche sites to bring in over 85-90% of its traffic via long-tail phrases (I use LongTailPro to find these).